hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

+This is great, but also very vague!

-Fair to say this is pretty high-concept, in particular `Rec f -> a` strongly implies `Rec f` encapsulates some `a`, but it's not visible in the type of `Rec f` at all!
+Fair to say it is pretty high-concept, in particular `Rec f -> a` strongly implies `Rec f` encapsulates some `a`, but it's not visible in the type of `Rec f` at all!

 This of course is hinted at with `f a -> a`, but this itself is cryptic, as `Rec f` expands to `f (Rec f (Rec f))`, there is no hint of `a`.
 Therefore, it's very important to remember how we got here step by step.

+The proper interpretation is: `Rec f` has some data (type unknown) that can be converted to `a`; utilising `f a -> a` we can recursively extract `a` and roll it up into one single `a` for return.
+(This smells strongly of Monoid but note how it's not necessarily so.)

-Of course we realise `showTreeR4` needs to be renamed to fit its more generic purpose.
-Indeed, it is well-known in the name `cata`, short for `catamorphism` - collapsing a structure into a single value.
+Of course we realise `showTreeR4` needs to be renamed to fit its now generic purpose.
+Indeed, it is well-known as `cata`, short for `catamorphism` - collapsing a structure into a single value.

-`cata` works for any recursive type, even `Either`!
+`cata` works for any recursive type, for example, `Either`,

 ```haskell
 resultR :: Rec (Either Bool)